 Teen slain in 'rape-murder fantasy' was friend to the lonely

-Rose Hunsicker, center, the biological mother of Grace Packer, weeps as she prays with members of Bikers Against Child Abuse outside the church Monday, Jan.
-16, 2017, on her way in to a memorial service for Packer, the local teen who who authorities say was killed and dismembered by her adoptive mother and her boyfriend, at the New Life Presbyterian Church in Glenside, Pa. less Rose Hunsicker, center, the biological mother of Grace Packer, weeps as she prays with members of Bikers Against Child Abuse outside the church Monday, Jan.
-16, 2017, on her way in to a memorial service for ... more Rodney, left, and Rose Hunsicker, birth parents of Grace Packer, arrive for a memorial service in Glenside, Pa., Monday, Jan.
-16, 2017.
+A distraught Rose Hunsicker, center, the biological mother of Grace Packer, is escorted to the church by members of her family and members of Bikers Against Child Abuse Monday, Jan.
+16, 2017, on her way in to a memorial service for Packer, the local teen who who authorities say was killed and dismembered by her adoptive mother and her boyfriend, at the New Life Presbyterian Church in Glenside, Pa.
+GLENSIDE, Pa.

 Add your comments below